Why am I experiencing hair loss?

 Is there any treatment for hair loss?

 Depending on your type of hair loss, treatments are available.
-If a medicine is causing your hair loss, your doctor may be able to prescribe a different medicine.
+If a medicine is causing your hair loss, your doctor may be able to prescribe a different medication.
 Recognizing and treating an infection may help stop the hair loss.
 Correcting a hormone imbalance may prevent further hair loss.

 Medicines may also help slow or prevent the development of common baldness.
-One medicine, minoxidil (brand name: Rogaine), is available without a prescription.
+One medication, minoxidil (brand name: Rogaine), is available without a prescription.
 It is applied to the scalp.
 Both men and women can use it.
-Another medicine, finasteride (brand name: Propecia) is available with a prescription.
+Another medicine, finasteride (brand name: Propecia) is available by a prescription.
 It comes in pills and is only for men.
 It may take up to 6 months before you can tell if one of these medicines is working.

 The only form of permanent hair restoration is hair transplantation surgery.
 Today’s ultra-refined follicular hair restoration surgery achieves a full and natural appearance for most patients.